Wildsong/ol-react/README.md

 ## The cry for help

-It's early days!
 If you're familiar with React and/or OpenLayers and are interested in helping, please get in touch.

 The original OL3 version available on [github](https://github.com/richardhills/ol-react) and [npm](https://www.npmjs.com/package/ol-react).
 Brian's fork for OL5 at [github](https://github.com/brian32768/ol-react)